-Contributors: Randy Brecker, Ronald Carter, Robert Knatt, Thara Memory, and Rodney Whitaker.
+By Randy Brecker, Ronald Carter, Robert Knatt, Thara Memory, and Rodney Whitaker.
 Selected by Ronald Carter.
 Compiled and edited by Richard Miles.

 Teaching Music through Performance in Jazz, Volume 2 is the much-anticipated successor to the acclaimed first book in this series, providing insights of today’s top jazz educators and performers as well as invaluable analyses of the best repertoire published for jazz ensembles, from developing to advanced levels.